 At Agua Caliente Elementary School there are many opportunities available to increase the social and academic performance of students.
-97.4% of all school students that attend the school are Socioeconomically Disadvantaged.
+93.5% of all school students that attend the school are Socioeconomically Disadvantaged.
 Approximately 49.3% of all students are English Learners.
 The apparent inequities based on our needs assessment are access to mental health services, access to regular health care, access to food and shelter, services and supports in languages other than English, English proficiency in the home, access to technology and internet services, and post-secondary education opportunities for adults living in the home.
-Agua Caliente Elementary School has attempted to combat these inequities by partnering with FIND Food Bank monthly, hosting a mobile medical unit from Borrego Health, partnering with El Sol, a community outreach group to support families in understanding healthy choices, maintaining healthy living and accessing medical care through various clinics offered in the valley.
-Access to these supports will be supported through our community liaison and our school counselor.
+Agua Caliente Elementary School has attempted to combat these inequities by partnering with FIND Food Bank monthly, hosting a mobile medical unit from RUSD Health, partnering with El Sol, a community outreach group to support families in understanding healthy choices, maintaining healthy living and accessing medical care through various clinics offered in the valley.
+Access to these supports are supported through our community liaison and our school counselor.

-Through our needs assessment and ATSI designation, we identified a resource inequity within our English Learner student group.
-Based on 2023 CA School Dashboard results, our English Learner and Students with Disabilities groups are performing below our all student groups.
-English learners trail by 11.5 points where as Students with Disabilities trail by 64.6 points (overall AC ELA students are 72.5 points below standard).
-2022-23 Star test results indicate a continuing gap for English Learners and Students with Disabilities in reading.
-In Goal 1 of our 2024-2025 plan, we have addressed this inequity through actions that include our community liaison being in contact of SWD, EL, and homeless families who are at risk of becoming chronically absent and using site funds to support Foundational Reading Skills supplemental curriculum, PD, and materials to support our resource program and English learners in small groups.
-The Updated 2024 CAASPP Data show that Agua Caliente's ELA's meeting or exceeding percentage is 23.76%, in math is 24.24%, science is 22.32%, and English language proficiency is 9.12%.
-The CA School Dashboard will be updated in December of 2024 and results will come soon after that.
+Through our needs assessment, we identified a resource inequity within our English Learner student group.
+Based on 2024 CA School Dashboard results in reading, our English Learner and Students with Disabilities groups are performing below our all student groups.
+English learners trail by 18.9 points where as Students with Disabilities trail by 80.7 points (overall AC ELA students are 72.5 points below standard).
+2024-25 Star test results indicate a continuing gap for English Learners and Students with Disabilities in reading.
+In Goal 1 of our 2025-2026 plan, we have addressed this inequity through actions that include our community liaison being in contact of SWD, EL, and homeless families who are at risk of becoming chronically absent and using site funds to support Foundational Reading Skills supplemental curriculum, ongoing Professional Development, and materials to support our resource program and English learners in small groups.
+2024 CAASPP Data show that Agua Caliente's ELA's meeting or exceeding percentage is 23.76%, in math is 24.24%, science is 22.32%, and English language proficiency is 9.12%. in ELA, there are 5 student groups in red (English Learner 91.4 points below, Hispanic 74.4 points below, Homeless 89.1 points below, socioeconomically disadvantaged 71.7 points below, and students with disabilities 153.2 points below.